Stories linking everyone in Telecom

 Table of Contents

 If you’ve heard it once, you’ve heard it a million times: If something seems too good to be true, then it probably is.
 A perfect house at an affordable price, a no-hassle job with top-exec perks and salary, or a diet that says you can eat anything you want and still look like a model.
 This is the stuff of dreams.
 So, what if we told you it’s possible to develop a software program, web app, or mobile app for your company without hiring a programmer and without spending weeks or months learning to code yourself?
-What if there is a tool that requires no coding at all?
+What if there is a low code tool?
+Or a no code tool that requires no coding at all?

 You might be surprised to hear that the 1940s brought about the genesis of computing languages.
 But, back then, it was extremely complicated and inefficient.